Essenza

 Given the limited review data and the recency of the Michelin star, booking difficulty at Essenza should be treated as hard.
 First-star venues in Italy with a small dining room, which the creative cuisine format at this address implies, fill quickly once the guide is published, particularly for weekend dinner slots.
 Book a minimum of three to four weeks out for Friday and Saturday evenings.
 Midweek tables, especially Tuesday through Thursday, are more accessible and often deliver a calmer service rhythm.
 Lunch, where offered, is worth investigating: starred creative restaurants in coastal Italian towns sometimes run a shorter lunch format that represents the leading value proposition on the menu.

 For the full Terracina picture before or after your meal, places to stay, where to drink, what else to explore, see our full Terracina restaurants guide, our Terracina hotels guide, and our Terracina experiences guide.
-For a traditional alternative in the same city, Locanda Altobelli offers a different register entirely and is worth considering as a complementary booking on a two-night stay.
+For a traditional alternative in the same city, Locanda Altobelli offers a different register entirely and works as a complementary booking on a two-night stay.

 How It Compares